Rishabbh-Sahu/extractive_summarization/README.md

 Implementing **TestRank and PageRank** algorithm together to find significant sentences to generate the summary-
 - TestRank helps by creating the graph where **nodes represent the 'sentences' and edges 'the similarity' between the sentences**.
-- PageRank algorithm helps in sorting these sentences from high to low importance range.
+- PageRank algorithm helps in **sorting these sentences from high to low importance range**.
 Thereafter, pick TOP-N sentences to summaries the document (Can specify number of words as well to genearate the summary)

 #### Model dependencies:
 Code has been written on window's 10 machine with 'miniconda', However it should work across operating systems (unix/mac).